WiiLink24/web/src/content/guide/Install.md

 2. On the bottom right, press `Address Settings` and then `Yes`.
 3. Click on `Email Address` within the settings and type in your email address. (make sure you **put it in correctly** or it **will not work!**)
 4. Press `OK` and then `Done`.
 5. Once you are in the SPD main menu, choose `Digicam` in the `Choose Channel` menu.
-After you’ve done that, it should work!

 ### Food Channel